-Polaris, Winnebago temporarily closing factories because of coronavirus slowdown
+Polaris, Winnebago temporarily closing factories

 Happe said Winnebago's finances are in good shape, and the company will continue to provide its production employees with base pay and benefits for the first two weeks of the shutdown.

-Winnebago has approximately 5,500 employees the majority of them are manufacturing related jobs.
-The company’s main production facilities are in Iowa, Indiana and Florida.
+Winnebago has approximately 5,500 employees.
+The majority of them are manufacturing-related jobs.
+The company's main production facilities are in Iowa, Indiana and Florida.
 Factory service centers and customer call centers remain open.
-The company’s nonmanufacturing employees are being asked to work from home if possible.
+The company's nonmanufacturing employees are being asked to work from home if possible.

-Winnebago manufactures motorhomes, travel trailers, fifth wheel products and boats.
-In June 2018 Winnebago acquired 100% interest in Sarasota, Florida-based Chris-Craft boats and in November they completed the $343 million acquisition of Nappanee, Indiana-based Newmar Corp., a manufacturer of luxury motorhomes.
+Winnebago makes motor homes, travel trailers, fifth-wheel products and boats.
+In June 2018 Winnebago acquired 100% interest in Sarasota, Fla.-based Chris-Craft boats, and in November it completed the $343 million acquisition of Nappanee, Indiana-based Newmar Corp., a manufacturer of luxury motor homes.

+Thor, the largest maker of recreational vehicles, is based in Elkhart, Ind., with significant production in Ohio and Indiana where state governments have issued statewide emergencies and limited citizen movement.
+Thor has about 15,000 employees in the U.S. and 6,80 in Europe.